lenaroseheinrich/bee_eusociality_evolution/README.md

 ### Stochastic character mapping (SIMMAP)
 - `transitions_summary_corhmm_run1.csv` / `transitions_summary_corhmm_run2.csv`
-  Summary tables reporting the mean and variance in the number of transitions among sociality states across simulated evolutionary histories.
+  Summary tables reporting the mean and variance in the number of transitions among eusociality states across simulated evolutionary histories.

 - `transitions_summary_plot_run1.pdf` / `transitions_summary_plot_run2.pdf`
-  Figures visualizing the distribution of transition counts (i.e., how frequently gains and losses of eusociality are estimated to occur and how long ago they happened).
+  Figures visualizing the distribution of transition counts (i.e., how many gains and losses of eusociality are estimated to have occurred and how long ago they happened).